Stem Cell and Platelet Rich Plasma Therapy: Your Body’s Secret Weapon

 What Can Stem Cell Therapy & Platelet Rich Plasma Treat?

 Osteoarthritis is the most common cause of chronic joint pain.
 Osteoarthritis involves the entire joint, including the nearby muscles, underlying bone, ligaments, and connective tissue.
 In osteoarthritis, the supportive tissue called cartilage degenerates, leading to inflammation and pain.
 This type of arthritis is common in shoulders, hips, knees, hands, and feet.
 Patients will often complain of joint stiffness, throbbing, and swelling.
-There is no cure for osteoarthritis, but regenerative medicine therapies such as Platelet Rich Plasma (PRP) and stem cell therapy are part of a new generation of treatments that have been proven to be safe, effective, and long-lasting.
+In spite of the fact that there is no cure for osteoarthritis, regenerative medicine might be very helpful as the “next revolution in medicine”.
+Regenerative medicine therapies such as Platelet Rich Plasma (PRP) and stem cell therapy are part of a new generation of treatments that have been proven to be safe, effective, and long-lasting.

-Stem cells are also used to treat the pain of degenerative disc disease.
+Stem cells can also treat the pain of degenerative disc disease.

 Why Choose Regenerative Therapy?